John Bruce Medaris: Army ballistic missile command

 Medaris was said to be an outspoken commander who never broke discipline, and an excellent manager.
-He and Wernher von Braun became close friends during their years at Huntsville.
+He and leading German rocket scientist Wernher von Braun became close friends during their years at Huntsville.

 In 1956 Medaris and von Braun formally proposed launching seven satellites during 1957-58 only to be expressly forbidden.
 A distinguished delegation including Secretary of Defense Neil McElroy was visiting Redstone Arsenal on 4 October when news flashed that the Soviets had launched Sputnik 1.
 As Medaris recalled, von Braun's frustration poured forth in a torrent of words: "We knew they were going to do it!
 Vanguard will never make it.
 We have the hardware on the shelf.
 For God's sake turn us loose and let us do something.
 We can put up a satellite in sixty days, Mr. McElroy."
 Medaris cautiously interjected, "No, Wernher, ninety days."

 On 3 November the Soviets launched Sputnik 2 with a payload of 1,100 pounds, proving they now had the capability to visit nuclear destruction on North America.
 Senator Lyndon B. Johnson presided over sensational hearings to inquire how it was the United States was losing the "space race" to the Soviet Union.
 The Pentagon, under intense pressure, at last gave Medaris authorization to prepare, but still not execute, a satellite launch.

 The Pentagon finally gave Medaris a green light to launch with a military rocket.
 The Huntsville team assembled the Juno launch system, which was a Redstone with small upper stages, at Cape Canaveral only to be thwarted by high winds until the evening of 31 January 1958, when the countdown was completed and the rocket arced perfectly into the night.
 Ninety minutes later, confirmation came from the Jet Propulsion Laboratory's radar station in California that Explorer 1, America's first satellite, was transmitting from orbit.